 Fitness-related equipment has come a long way and can improve your athletic performance inside and outside the gym.
 The tech component varies by each piece of equipment.
 There are smart treadmills with Bluetooth to pair a device, such as a smartphone, so you can play music as you walk or run for a more enjoyable experience.
 Some treadmills have an LCD screen to see the route, workout data, and more.

-Fitness apps can help those who don’t want to go to a traditional gym to have a better outdoor or at-home workout easier, too.
+Fitness apps can help those who don’t want to go to a traditional gym have a better outdoor or at-home workout.
 You can join classes online for cycling and yoga, for example.
-There are virtual reality workouts, too!
+There are virtual reality workouts, too.

-Technology continues to be a big part of the American lifestyle, and it’s become so commonplace that it’s often not even noticed.
+Technology continues to be a major part of the American lifestyle, and it’s become so commonplace that it’s often not even noticed.
 From fitness and healthcare to work and communication, there are several areas where tech is changing and improving life.
+For many people, a day without technology is possible but rarely happens, because the convenience and benefits are too useful to give up.
+Tech fits smoothly into everyday routines, and most devices are designed to be straightforward to use.
+From personal to professional life, the potential advantages keep growing, and as more innovations emerge in the coming years, the ways technology touches our daily lives will only expand.